 You might want to get a pet camera if you are going to leave your Ragdoll overnight.
 This is the same camera we’ve used in our household as it works great for both cats and dogs.

-- 🎥 1080p HD video with 30-feet night vision – With Petcube Cam Wi-Fi pet camera, check on your pet and home security anytime with full HD live streaming video, 110° wide-angle view, and clear...
+- 🎥 1080p HD video with 30-feet night vision for ultimate monitoring – With Petcube Cam Wi-Fi pet camera, check on your pet and home anytime with full HD live streaming video, 110° wide-angle...

 This will help you keep an eye on your furry friend and help set your mind at rest about how it’s doing.
 If you get one that you can also talk through, you can chat to your cat, although some cats might find this confusing!